robertarles/notekeep-vscode/README.md

 ---
-Notekeep VSCode extension
+title: Notekeep VS Code Extension
 ---

-A VS Code extension that provides tools for managing Markdown documents, specifically for folding frontmatter sections.
+A VS Code extension that provides intelligent folding for Markdown documents, specifically designed for managing todo lists and notes with automatic frontmatter and section management.

 ## Features

-- **Fold Frontmatter:** Automatically folds the frontmatter section (content between `---` markers) at the beginning of Markdown files to keep your documents clean and readable.
+- **Auto-Fold Todo Files**: Automatically folds all content when opening Markdown files that start with "todo" (e.g., `todo.md`, `todo.personal.md`, `todo.disney.md`)
+- **Smart Active Section Detection**: Automatically unfolds any section containing "active" in the name after folding everything
+- **Frontmatter Folding**: Provides manual control over frontmatter sections
+- **Intelligent Folding**: Only folds on file open, not on tab switching, with smart reprocessing when files are reopened

 ## Commands

-- `notekeep.fold-frontmatter`: Folds the frontmatter section in the active Markdown editor.
+- `notekeep.fold-frontmatter`: Manually folds the frontmatter section in the active Markdown editor
+- `notekeep.unfold-active`: Unfolds any section named "active" in the current document
+- `notekeep.active`: Toggle command that folds all content then unfolds the active section

 ## Usage

-1. Open a Markdown file that contains frontmatter (content between `---` markers at the top)
-2. Run the command `notekeep.fold-frontmatter` from the Command Palette
-3. The frontmatter section will be automatically folded
+### Automatic Behavior

+1. **Open any Markdown file** that starts with "todo" (e.g., `todo.md`, `todo.personal.md`)
+2. **Content automatically folds** - everything collapses including frontmatter
+3. **Active section automatically unfolds** - any section with "active" in the name becomes visible
+4. **Switch between tabs** without triggering refolding
+5. **Close and reopen** the same file to trigger folding again

+### Manual Commands

+- **Fold Frontmatter**: Use `notekeep.fold-frontmatter` to manually fold just the frontmatter
+- **Unfold Active**: Use `notekeep.unfold-active` to manually unfold any "active" section
+- **Toggle All**: Use `notekeep.active` to manually fold everything then unfold the active section

 ## Frontmatter Detection